 If you are setting up accounts through PayPal or Stripe, credit card fees will vary between the range of 2% to 4% per transaction.
 Here’s a detailed video that will walk you through the step-by-step of creating a Facebook store.

-3 – E commerce Solution
+3 – E-commerce Solution

 This is where you would want to consider setting up something that gives you more control over the way you market handmade products.
 Personalizing a business will put you in charge and I am talking about creating an online store that truly belongs to you.

 For starters, you get to have your own brand through a custom domain name and there’s no need to squeeze in a small spot in an overcrowded platform.
-Many companies that specialize in eCommerce can provide you with an out-of-the-box solution that streamline everything from optimized product listing to a secured payment gateway for the customers.
+Many companies that specialize in eCommerce can provide you with an out-of-the-box solution that streamlines everything from optimized product listing to a secured payment gateway for the customers.

-They are very professional looking, offer great technical support and cater for different business sizes.
+They are very professional-looking, offer great technical support and cater for different business sizes.
 What you need to do is to choose the best hosting package that suits your budget and product volume.

 - Shopify – 3 pricing plans, ranging from $30 to $300 per month.